ppkantorski/Ultrahand-Overlay/README.md

 - System Commands:
   - There are a variety of system commands that users can utilize.
 These include functions to shutdown, reboot, reboot directly into Hekate entries, manipulate the screen's backlight, and turn off all bluetooth controllers.

+- Run Commmands On Boot:
+  - Users can also utilize their own `/switch/.packages/boot_package.ini` file (with a command section `boot`) to run a series of commands once upon boot-up.

 ## Getting Started

 ### Usage